-Only one user can use this service on a Physical Channel, and Transfer Frames from different users are not multiplexed together within one Physical Channel.
+Only one user can use this service on a Physical Channel.

 A3 SERVICE PARAMETERS

 A3.1 FRAME

 - A3.1.1 The Frame parameter is the service data unit of this service and shall be either a TM Transfer Frame defined in reference [1] or an AOS Transfer Frame defined in reference [2]. - A3.1.2 The length of any Transfer Frame transferred on a Physical Channel must be the same, and is established by management.